Oakley Road Vineyard

 The 2017 blend is 72% Cabernet Sauvignon, 14% Merlot, 7% Petite Verdot, and 7% Cabernet Franc.

-SOLD OUT - 2017 Bedrock Vineyard Frances Cuvée Proprietary Red Blend
+2017 Bedrock Vineyard Frances Cuvée Proprietary Red Blend

 Joel's Tasting Notes - Bright, perfumed blackberries cassis and cedar.
 Fresh clean structured black fruit, vanilla and spice finish.
 A formidable wine that will live for a long time.